 You can have the budget and the equipment that could make even Steven Spielberg green with envy.
 You might have the best 4K video camera in the world, but the truth is that it doesn’t really matter.

 What matters is that you need to produce high-quality content that will engage your viewers and, luckily, smartphones today come with excellent built-in cameras that will do the job.
 After all, as a YouTube influencer, your smartphone will be like your home office.
 This is where you’ll work, send emails, post on social media, and eventually earn and manage money.

-So, especially for you who are looking for ways to become a YouTuber for free, filming with your smartphone is the only way to go.
+So, especially for you who are looking for ways to become a YouTuber with a phone or even for free, filming with your smartphone is the only way to go.

 Tip #7: But Your Sounds Matters

 Unlike video, your sound should be as good as it could ever be.
 As a YouTuber, your one and only concern should be to communicate your message with your audience.
 And how on earth would do that without clear audio?